CMHC Housing Supply Challenge

 Single exit stair (SES) building design adds enough floor area for at least another bedroom on each storey of a building and improves the feasibility of infill housing on small properties.
 The solution also allows for apartment layouts with more natural light and fresh air, as well as making it easier to provide an elevator to make three-storey buildings fully accessible.

-The Canadian Urban Institute hosted a series of “Single Stair Sessions” to bring together leading architects, engineers and building code experts to explore how alternative building code compliance can expand housing options in urban areas:
+March 2025 - The Canadian Urban Institute hosted a series of “Single Stair Sessions” bringing together architects, engineers and building code experts to explore how alternative building code compliance can expand housing options in urban areas (Click on links below for Zoom Recordings):

 March 18: Single Stair Sessions, Day 1 – Pilot Projects and Prototypes